On Art: Season 6

 S6E10.
 Birgitte Moos Chalcraft

 I chose The Female Christ by Lenea Adler Petersen and Bjørn Nørgaard, a happening at the Stock Exchange in Copenhagen in 1969, showing Adler Peterson walking naked down the Stock Exchange carrying a cross.
 There's only her, the rest are men in suits.
 It was a rebellion against the fact that men were in power in the financial world, and a comment on the story of the male Christ that we are brought up to believe in.
 It did outrage the viewers because of a naked woman.
 They forgot to ponder what it really was about.
 It's about gender discrimination, it's also about religion.
 It was very provocative, with a political message for sure.
-And I love it, absolutel
+And I love it, absolutely.

 P.S.
 Krøyer (1851–1909)